What is a sound bath?

-Those who have never quite mastered the art of meditation or feel in need of a digital detox, can now simply lie back and relax as they ‘bathe’ their minds and bodies in the symphony and soothing vibrations of crystal singing bowls and other instruments.
+Those who have never quite mastered the art of meditation, or feel in need of a digital detox, can lie back and relax as they ‘bathe’ their minds and bodies in the symphony and soothing vibrations of crystal singing bowls and other instruments.

 The adult-only session will open with a guided meditation with a focus on the breath, before moving into a deeply relaxing soundscape featuring a remo drum, crystal singing bowls, koshi chimes and tuning forks.

-This peaceful yet powerful experience is unique to each person with some reporting a feeling of being cleansed from head to toe while others finding that certain notes and frequencies resonate with specific parts of their body, evoking a range of emotions.
+This peaceful yet powerful experience is unique to each person, some report a feeling of being cleansed from head to toe while others find that certain notes and frequencies resonate with specific parts of their body, evoking a range of emotions.
 Some people fall asleep while others float from note to note with nothing more on their mind than enjoying the moment.
-The session provides a beautiful dip into sonic sound frequencies and an opportunity to take back a little time from the thinking and processing of it all to just be in that moment, still, not doing for a little while.
+The session provides a beautiful dip into sonic frequencies and an opportunity to take a little time without having to think and process.
+In the moment, still, not doing for a little while.

-Participants are requested to bring their own yoga mats and to dress in comfortable, but warm clothes as there is no movement involved in the session.
-Other items which many people choose to bring include a small cushion or blanket, an eye mask, a journal and pen, and a bottle of water – although all are recommended, none are essential.
-For those who are unable to lay on the floor for the session, chairs will be provided.
+Participants are requested to bring their own yoga mats and to dress in comfortable, warm clothes as there is no movement involved in the session.
+You may also want to bring a small cushion, blanket, an eye mask, a journal and pen, and a bottle of water – although these are not essential.
+For those who are unable to lay on the floor for the session, we can provide a chair.

 Humber Street Gallery

 Installation view.
 Perches and Flyways, 2023.
 Creative Connections Artists, Juneau Projects and Jennifer Holtridge © Jules Lister